Eschatologue/CM_wiki/docs/option/feat/feat-boon.md

 Increase one ability score of your choice by 1, to a maximum of 30.

 ***Improve Fate***
 When you or another creature within 60 feet of you succeeds on or fails a D20 Test, you can roll 2d4 and apply the total rolled as a bonus or penalty to the d20 roll.
-Once you use this benefit, you can't use it again until you roll Initiative or finish a Short or Long Rest.
+Once you use this benefit, you can't use it again until you roll Initiative or finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ---